 p=quarantine

-Send failures to spam
+Send fakes to spam

 After review